mnbroatch/react-dialogue-tree/src/README.md

 As soon as the dialogue starts, the root node is arrived at.
 The root node has a `script` property that points to `logHello`, so that runs.
 If the user then picks the "world" choice, the `logWorld` script runs because of the choice node's `script` property.

-The scripts object doesn't have to be flat; in the dialogue you can include the access path to the desired script, like so:
+The customScripts object doesn't have to be flat; in the dialogue you can include the access path to the desired script, like so:

-    const scripts = {
+    const customScripts = {
       logs: {
         hello: () => { console.log('hello') },
         world: () => { console.log('world') }